unplugstudio/mezzanine-boilerplate/docs/frontend-pipeline.md

 ## Module bundling

-We're using Webpack 2 to compile and bundle all frontend dependencies.
+We're using Webpack to compile and bundle all frontend dependencies.
 It allows us to create small, independent, focused components.
-They are then bundled together into regular Javascript and CSS files ready to be served to the browser.
+They are then bundled together into regular JavaScript and CSS files ready to be served to the browser.

 If you're not familiar with Webpack you should check out the [initial concepts]